ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var b = new A(20);

-As it was mentioned in the article about this value, the given keyword inside the constructor (at initialization phase) is set to newly created object.
+And as also we know, this value inside the constructor (at initialization phase) is set to the newly created object.

 F.[[Construct]](initialParameters):